ravisuhag/portfolio/README.md

 The CSS is written in Sass.
 The font used is Open Sans, and is served via Google Fonts.
 The photograph on the aboutpage’s masthead is of me speaking at JoshTalks.

-Feel free to take a look round, but please don’t steal anything.
+Feel free to take a look round.

 ## Usage